Team5MobileApp/StudyConnect/README.md

 - Dashboard Screen
   - Story: As a user, I want to see a list of available study groups and study partners based on my courses and preferences, so I can easily find peers to collaborate with.
-  - Story: As a user, I want to see notifications about new messages, group updates, and session invites, so I can stay informed about my study activities.

 - Study Group Search Screen
   - Story: As a user, I want to search for study groups based on the courses I’m enrolled in, so I can find relevant groups to join.